Welcome to the Foundation for Fiscal Studies. Our goal is to promote the study and discussion of issues relating to fiscal policy.

 Austin Hughes is one of Ireland’s leading economic commentators.
 An expert on issues affecting the Irish and European economies, he is a regular contributor on media and also serves as KBC Bank Ireland’s Chief Economist.
 Austin has a wealth of economic experience, working for KBC for over 20 years following stints in the Department of Finance, Central Bank and Bord Failte.

-Derek Moran is Secretary General of the Department of Finance having previously been the Assistant Secretary General with responsibility for the Fiscal Policy Division.
-He is responsible for economic, budgetary and fiscal, banking and financial service policy matters and oversight of Ireland’s investments in and support for covered banks.
+Derek Moran was Secretary General of the Department of Finance having previously been the Assistant Secretary General with responsibility for the Fiscal Policy Division.
+He was responsible for economic, budgetary and fiscal, banking and financial service policy matters and oversight of Ireland’s investments in and support for covered banks.
 He has served on the National Economic and Social Council, National Statistics Board and the EU’s Economic Policy and Tax Policy Committees.

 Fergal O’Brien is IBEC’s Head of Policy and Chief Economist.
 He joined IBEC in 2005.
 Prior to this Fergal worked for 5 years as an Economic Consultant with Fitzpatrick Associates, where he delivered a large number of consultancy assignments for a range of public and private sector clients.
 He also worked as an economist with the Irish Dairy Board.
 He is also a member of the National Statistics Board.
 Fergal is a regular commentator on the economy and domestic and international policy issues.